Retrieval-guided Cross-view Image Synthesis: Methodology

 \paragraph{Generator} As shown in Figure \ref{overall_architecture}, our generator first gains the retrieval embedding from the source images $\sX_s$ as the input, which is then integrated into a fully connected layer and is reshaped to be equally proportional to the target image $\sX_t$ in length and width.
 The latent feature synthesized by the structure generator is then concatenated with a noise vector sampled from the Gaussian distribution.
 The generator gradually increases the scale of the feature map and eventually converts it into an image.
 Each residual block in the decoder contains 1) Normalization layers integrating style information or retrieval information; 2) Convolutional layers with spectral normalization \cite{miyato2018spectral} and 3) Activate function.

 \paragraph{Discriminator}

 To guide our generator to synthesize more realistic and semantically consistent images with the source image, we adopt the idea of a one-way discriminator proposed in \cite{DF-GAN}.
 It first extracts the features of the synthesized image and then concatenates them with the spatially extended embedding vector.
 The discriminator should assign the realistic and matching images with high scores, and the fake or mismatched images with low scores.
-The details of the discriminator are presented in the Appendix.